-Services or expenses for recreational or educational therapy (except for plan-approved diabetic selfmanagement programs, pulmonary rehabilitation programs, or Phase 1 or 2 cardiac rehabilitation programs).
+Services or expenses for recreational or educational therapy (except for plan-approved diabetic self-management programs, pulmonary rehabilitation programs, or Phase 1 or 2 cardiac rehabilitation programs).

-Hospital admissions in whole or in part when the patient primarily receives services to rehabilitate such as physical therapy, speech therapy, or occupational therapy unless the admission is determined to be medically necessary for acute inpatient rehabilitation.
+Hospital admissions in whole or in part when the patient primarily receives services to rehabilitate such as physical therapy, speech therapy, or occupational therapy; coverage is available for acute inpatient rehabilitation if the admission is determined to be medically necessary.